 Peritoneal metastases

 Synchronous peritoneal carcinomatosis (PC) is the most frequent site of metastasis in stage IV GC.
 PC occurs in 14%-43% of GC patients and represents 35% of all synchronous metastases[18,19].
 The prognosis of PC in GC is worse than that for other metastatic sites[20,21].
 Peritoneal dissemination of GC is a dynamic multistep process that involves several molecules acting in a coordinated way.
-As reported in a recent review by Kanda el al[22], there are 4 steps in peritoneal dissemination: (1) migration to the abdominal cavity after detachment of cells from the tumor; (2) adaptation to the abdominal microenvironment; (3) adhesion to mesothelial cells and invasion of the baseline membrane; and (4) growth and angiogenesis of the tumor.
+As reported in a recent review by Kanda et al[22], there are 4 steps in peritoneal dissemination: (1) migration to the abdominal cavity after detachment of cells from the tumor; (2) adaptation to the abdominal microenvironment; (3) adhesion to mesothelial cells and invasion of the baseline membrane; and (4) growth and angiogenesis of the tumor.
 These molecular mechanisms are very challenging because identification of a single pathway is not necessarily correlated with disease prognosis.

 Survival of patients with PC is poor, despite the progress of chemotherapy.
 Hence, PC is often considered a determinant for a “real” curative treatment possibility, and several scoring systems on extension of PC have been validated to accurately discriminate treatment options, stratify patients prognosis, and, consequently, correct statistical analyses[23-25].
 Okabe et al[26] noted that in curatively (R0) resected patients, after disappearance of limited peritoneal dissemination treated with induction therapy (S-1 plus cisplatin), MST was significantly longer (43.2 mo) than in patients who underwent non-curative resection (12.6 m), as well as in patients without surgery (10.3 m).
 To increase chemotherapy efficacy for PC, the literature suggests an additional benefit of hyperthermic intraperitoneal administration of drugs (hyperthermic intraperitoneal chemotherapy, HIPEC)[27-31].